frasten/mystique-extra-nav-icons/readme.txt

 Tags: mystique, navigation, icons, icon, nav, drag and drop, dragdrop, ajax, jquery, theme, sprites Requires at least: 2.8
 Tested up to: 3.0
-Stable tag: 0.1.1
+Stable tag: 0.2

-With this plugin you can choose your nav icons on the top right in Mystique theme via a drag 'n drop interface.
+Choose your nav icons on the top right in Mystique theme via a drag 'n drop interface.

 == Description ==